Bright-Path/brightpath.github.io/src/content/beer/hefeweizen.md

   This is a classic Bavarian style wheat beer, brewed with 50% wheat malt and single decocted.
 It's perfect for hot summer days with its refreshing taste and citrus notes.
-tap: false
+tap: true
-tap_loc: 10
+tap_loc: 8
-canned: false
+canned: true
 logo: /upload/icon_hefeweizen.svg
 images:
   - image: /upload/hefeweizen.jpg